-The Company agreed an increase in its existing Corporate Facility up to \$200.0 million from \$100.0 million on October 20, 2022, which has been amended over time and is currently undrawn.
-During the three months ended June 30, 2023, the Company satisfied the conditions precedent to the increase. \$200.0 million of the Corporate Facility was available until October 20, 2023, and was not drawn. \$175.0 million is available until April 20, 2024, and has a maturity of October 20, 2025.
+The Company agreed an increase in its existing Corporate Facility up to \$200.0 million from \$100.0 million on October 20, 2022 which has been amended over time and is currently undrawn.
+During the second quarter of 2023, the Company satisfied the conditions precedent to the increase. \$200.0 million of the Corporate Facility is available until October 20, 2023, and \$175.0 million is then available until April 20, 2024, and has a maturity of October 20, 2025.
 Commitment fees of 40% of the margin are payable on the undrawn portion of the Corporate Facility.
 The Corporate Facility carries interest of 1 month-SOFR plus a margin of 6.5% in the first year from signing, 7.0% in the second year and 7.5% in the third year.

 The Corporate Facility is subject to financial and liquidity covenants.
-The Company has been in compliance with the covenants in the three and nine months ended September 30, 2023.
+The Company has been in compliance with the covenants in the three months and six months ended June 30, 2023.
 The Company has no off-balance sheet arrangements.